magento/merchdocs/src/cms/content-staging-scheduled-update.md

 In the _Scheduled Changes_ box at the top of the page, click **Preview**.

-The Preview opens a new browser tab, and shows how the product will appear during the scheduled campaign.
+The preview opens a new browser tab, and shows how the product will appear during the scheduled campaign.

 ![]({% link images/images-ee/content-staging-product-scheduled-update-preview-rope.png %}){: .zoom}
-_Promotions - preview scheduled changes_
+_Preview scheduled changes_

-For more information about using the Preview content tools to change the date and scope of the preview, see [Previewing a Campaign]({% link cms/content-staging-preview.md %}).
+For more information about using the preview content tools to change the date and scope of the preview, see [Previewing a Campaign]({% link cms/content-staging-preview.md %}).
 You can also share a link to the store preview with your colleagues.